Updated July 2020

-Usually, when traveling, you’re encouraged to exchange your money for the local currency.
-But you don’t need to do this in Punta Cana.
+When traveling, you’re usually encouraged to exchange your money for the local currency… But you don’t need to do this in Punta Cana.

-We use the Dominican Peso here, but you won’t need to use pesos if you are spending the entire week at an all-inclusive resort.
+We use the Dominican Peso here, but you won’t need them if you are spending your entire vacation at an all-inclusive resort.

 DO NOT Exchange Money at the Airport

 They will rip you off.
 And give you a terrible rate.

 If you really want to use pesos -even though you don’t need to- it’s better to exchange at a bank or a money exchange house (Casa de Cambio).
 They offer the best rates.

 You will not have any opportunities to know a different culture if you stay inside your resort for the entire trip.
 (No matter how many resort employees you speak with.)

 Take an adventure to Higuey or Santo Domingo.
 Or up into the mountains.
 Even if it’s just a short trip.
 These places don’t stand out for their beauty, but you will be able to see the reality of the Dominican Republic.
 Outside of Punta Cana.